How to Monitor the Uptime of Your Website (+Tools)

 4. Start monitoring.

 Once you have completed the configuration, start monitoring the website.
-Most website monitoring services provide a dashboard where you can see uptimes and response times.
+Most website monitoring services provide a dashboard showing uptimes and response times.

-Monitoring a website's uptime is not enough.
-You should also analyze reports to find out the root cause of the downtime.
-Review these reports regularly, and take necessary actions to avoid downtime in the future.
+However, monitoring a website's uptime is not enough.
+You should also analyze reports to determine the root cause of downtime.
+Review these reports regularly and take necessary actions to avoid downtime in the future.

 1. Uptrends

-• Simultaneously website monitoring across multiple browsers, such as Chrome, Firefox, and Internet Explorer.
+• Simultaneous website monitoring across multiple browsers, such as Chrome, Firefox, and Internet Explorer.

 • Root cause analysis that allows you to identify the cause of website downtime.

-What we like: Uptrends' public status pages allow you to communicate website status to your users.
+What I like: Uptrends' public status pages allow you to communicate website status to your users.
+I can use these status pages to inform users when my website will be backed up, so they can plan their visits accordingly.

 2. StatusCake

 StatusCake provides detailed reports and real-time notifications of website downtimes.
-It also allows you to monitor uptime from multiple locations, response time data, and take corrective action if necessary.
-Core features include:
+It also allows you to monitor uptime from over 40 locations, see response time data, and take corrective action if necessary.

 • A global network of over 100 monitoring locations in more than 45 countries.